-In so far as not otherwise provided in this Act, the provisions of the Act on the Protection of Privacy as regards the Data Protection and the [Processing]1) of Personal Data apply to health data and their handling.
+In so far as not otherwise provided in this Act, the provisions of the Act on the Protection of Privacy as regards the Processing of Personal Data (Data Protection Act) apply to health data and their handling.

 Patients' right to self-determination and human integrity.